RobertHJones/Yoga-Project-Frontend/Plan.md

 UseEffect to make featured pose upon landing using random number search

 Other fetch requests depending on what data is entered

+Sort out z-index/styling so that you can view drop down with images there

+Select individual pose from list